-A number of the Google patent applications that I’ve written about local search mention matching up web pages with locations, and tying those locations with businesses and other enterprises.
-A Google Web search also benefits from being able to understand the location associated with a web page.
+A number of the Google patent applications that I’ve written about local search mention assigning geographical locations with web pages, and tying those locations with businesses and other enterprises.
+A Google organic Web search also benefits from being able to understand the locations associated with a web page.

-How difficult is it for a search engine to identify geographical information about the pages of a website?
-What strategies, assumptions, and rules might they use?
+How much difficulty may a search engine have in assigning geographical locations to the pages of a website?
+What strategies, assumptions, and rules might be used?